amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 1. Open [app.config](app/app.config) file and replace all occurrences of `<dev_value>` following the instructions below:
 2. Update `ClientId` and `ClientSecret` attribute values with [Client Id and Client Secret of the SP-API application](https://developer-docs.amazon.com/sp-api/docs/viewing-your-application-information-and-credentials) respectively
 3. Update `RefreshToken` attribute value with the refresh token of the selling partner you will be using for testing
-4. Update `RegionCode` attribute value with the region of the selling partner you will be using for testing
+4. Update `RegionCode` attribute value with the region of the selling partner you will be using for testing.
+Valid values are `NA`, `EU`, and `FE`
 5. Update `Email` attribute value with the email address where you want to receive shipping labels generated during testing

 >Note: While updating the config file, don't leave blank spaces before and after `=`, and don't use quotation marks